Florida Withdraws From Federal Pandemic Assistance Program

 How about other folks that don’t have employment opportunities?
 Tough times ahead not only are the Florida federal unemployment enhancements ending so are other federal programs that have an impact.

-The state weekly benefits end on June 26.
+The state weekly benefits ended on June 26.
 On July 31st, the federal eviction ban ends.

 Also, on July 31st federal ban on foreclosures ends and on September 4, federal unemployment insurance programs expire.